LOV 2.0 Programme 2024

 10. Stadthalle (Stadthalle Congress Centre)

-“Don’t know Earth is a paradise?!”
+“Don’t you know Earth is a paradise?!”

 Paradisiacal video mapping on Earth – the Stadthalle as a utopian narrative